The Corporate Tax Planning Law Review: Ireland

 Ireland has two rates of corporation tax: a 12.5 per cent rate and a 25 per cent rate.

-The 25 per cent rate applies in respect of passive or investment income, profits arising from a possession outside of Ireland (i.e., foreign trade carried on wholly outside of Ireland) and profits of certain trades such as dealing in or developing land and mineral exploration activities.
+The 25 per cent rate applies in respect of passive or investment income, profits arising from a possession outside Ireland (i.e., foreign trade carried on wholly outside Ireland) and profits of certain trades, such as dealing in or developing land and mineral exploration activities.

 A 33 per cent rate applies to capital gains.

 The same capital gains rates also apply to gains earned by individuals directly or through transparent entities.
 Personal income is taxed at rates of up to 55 per cent.

 Corporation tax is charged on the total or worldwide profits of Irish-resident companies.
 Profits constitute income from all sources with the addition of chargeable gains.

 Non-Irish tax-resident companies are not subject to corporation tax unless they are carrying on a trade through an Irish branch or agency, in which case they will be subject to Irish tax on the following items:

 - the trading income arising directly or indirectly through or from the branch;